Tani-2005/Week-10/preprocessing_report.md

 The objective of this project is to build a machine learning model capable of predicting **customer churn**, which refers to customers discontinuing their service.
 Accurate churn prediction allows businesses to proactively retain customers through targeted strategies.

-To achieve reliable predictions, the dataset must undergo several preprocessing steps including:
+To achieve reliable predictions, the dataset must undergo several preprocessing steps, including:

 * Data cleaning
 * Handling categorical variables